 Indeed, Hillary admitted, “Well, I didn’t have the complete conviction that we were going to be successful.
 I was very aware of the fact that very good expeditions had attempted the mountain, and they got very high but had not succeeded.”
 Once cresting the top that morning, the two celebrating by “thumping one another on the back until out of breath,” Hillary looked at his watch for one of the most important notes ever: “It was 11:30.”

 They spent a few minutes there.
-Very aware of the oxygen supply, they turned for the descent, more dangerous in many ways than the ascent.
-In product language, since the product is ready, now marketing and revenue begin.
-It is still quite dangerous; failure remains a big possibility but now on a bigger stage since the product already unveiled.
+Acutely aware of the oxygen supply, they turned for the descent, more dangerous in many ways than the ascent.
+In product language, since the product is ready, now, marketing and revenue begin.
+It is still quite dangerous; failure remains a strong possibility but now on a bigger stage since the product already unveiled.
 You’ve made the summit, the first to do it.
-The stage is now going to get gigantic; don’t die coming back to camp.
+The scene is now going to get gigantic; don’t die coming back to camp.
 Many do; that’s no reward.

 12. It’s good to offer thankfulness for accomplishment.

-But what that signifies morphs into something larger, the thankfulness of accomplishment.
-Recognizing powers bigger than ourselves playing a role in whatever we choose to attempt seems to strengthen us.
-Offering just a few words works.
+But what that signifies morphs into something more substantial, the thankfulness of accomplishment.
+Recognizing powers bigger than ourselves playing a role in whatever we choose to attempt seems to strengthen us — offering just a few words works.